 Gaming experience and Super League brand related advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
 The Company expenses advertising costs as incurred.
-Advertising expenses for the three months ended March 31, 2019 and 2018 were \$147,000 and \$125,000, respectively, and are included in selling, marketing and advertising expenses in the condensed statements of operations.
+Advertising expenses for the three months ended March 31, 2020 and 2019 were \$67,000 and \$147,000, respectively, and are included in selling, marketing and advertising expenses in the accompanying statements of operations.

-Technology Platform Development Costs
+Technology Platform and Infrastructure Costs

-Technology platform development costs include (i) allocated personnel costs, including salaries, taxes and benefits related to our internal software developers and engineers employed by Super League engaged in developing and enhancing our proprietary gaming and content technology platform, (ii) the amortization of capitalized internal use software costs primarily comprised of capitalized costs for third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform, and (iii) costs incurred in connection with the testing of our technology platform.
+Technology platform and infrastructure costs include (i) allocated personnel costs, including salaries, noncash stock compensation, taxes and benefits related to our internal software developers and engineers, employed by Super League, engaged in the operation, maintenance, management, administration, testing and enhancement of our proprietary gaming and content technology platform, (ii) third-party contract software development and engineering resources engaged in developing and enhancing our proprietary gaming and content technology platform (iii) the amortization of capitalized internal use software costs, and (iv) technology platform related cloud services and broadband costs.